-- The first time the ICX switch is connecting to RUCKUS One, the switch reloads after the necessary firmware is applied. - RUCKUS One assigns a username and password to the switch once it is managed by RUCKUS One.
+- If it is the first time the ICX switch is connecting to RUCKUS One, the switch reloads after the necessary firmware is applied. - RUCKUS One assigns a username and password to the switch once it is managed by RUCKUS One.
 Even if the switch is disconnected from RUCKUS One, the switch username and password remain the same.
 The password can be obtained from the RUCKUS One GUI under the Venue's switch settings.